- Partners and collaborators: Professor Chee Yew Wong, Dr Robert Oakland, Katey Twyford, Dr Thorsten Makowski, Professor John Oakland

-We conducted a global survey of top managers from over 140 large companies to determine a benchmark of leadership in quality, supply-chain management and procurement practice.
+Conduct a global survey of top managers in large businesses to determine a benchmark of leadership in quality, supply-chain management and procurement practice